caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 </tbody>
 </table>

 Note, though, that the probability for node 5 is missing (it has a value of `NA`, which means it is Not Available).
 By reference to Figure \@ref(fig:inference-history) we can see that this is the root node.
-This makes sense since the root is not the child of any edge, and we calculated the probabilities based on changes along edges.
+This makes sense since the root is not the child of any branch, and we calculated the probabilities based on changes along branches.
 We will therefore assess the probability of the root node state according to $\mathbf{\Pi}$, the equilibrium frequencies.
 This is the same approach we took when simulating data on a tree.
 When we fill that in our full set of probabilities is:

  node   probability